tudelft-reit/REIT-Python-Package-Template/README.md

 - `.pre-commit-config.yaml`: A configuration file for the `pre-commit` tool, which runs code checks and formatting on every commit.
 - `<.gitlab/github>/workflows/test_code.yml`: A workflow for testing your code with a Github/Gitlab action.
 - `<.gitlab/github>/workflows/deploy_docs.yml`: A workflow for deploying your documentation with a Github/Gitlab action.
-- `CODE_OF_CONDUCT.md`: A code of conduct for your project, which sets out the standards of behaviour you expect from contributors.
-You will likely need to edit or extend this to suit your project.
 - `LICENSE`: A copy of the license you chose for your project.
 - `README.md`: An overview of your project and instructions on how to manage it.
 - `pyproject.toml`: A TOML file that contains metadata about your project, including its name, version, description, and dependencies.